Canadian

 The suction may be applied continuously or, more commonly, intermittently.

 NPWT is sometimes used with instillation--introducing fluids to flush through the wound.
-A variety of instillation products have been tried, such as antibiotic solutions, though there is some evidence that instillation with simple saline works just as well.
+A variety of instillation products have been tried, such as antibiotic solutions, though evidence suggests that instillation with simple saline works just as well.

 The dressing is changed about 2-3 times per week, more frequently if there is a lot of drainage or if the seal is damaged.